powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 In the PSS®E version 33 only one switched shunt element can be defined at each bus.
 Version 35 allows multiple switched shunts at the same bus, adding an alphanumeric switched shunt identifier.

 A switched shunt device may be a mix of reactors and capacitors; it is divided in blocks and steps: a block contains `n` steps of the same admittance.
-The steps and blocks can be adjusted to regulate a given magnitude: a voltage at a bus, the  or a .
+The steps and blocks can be adjusted to regulate a given magnitude: a voltage at a bus, a reactive power output or an admittance.
+Only voltage regulation is considered when mapping this equipment to PowSyBl.

 There are two methods for defining how a switched shunt steps and blocks should be adjusted to keep the controlled magnitude between limits; the method chosen is determined by the field `ADJM` in the _Switched Shunt Data_ record.
 If `ADJM` is `0` steps and blocks are switched on in input order, and switched off in reverse output order.
 If `ADJM` is `1`, steps and blocks are switched on and off such that the next highest (or lowest, as appropriate) total admittance is achieved.

-=== Current conversion does this ===

-  * No regulation data is mapped to PowSyBl shunt compensator.
-  * If `BINIT` is != 0.0, one separate shunt with linear model and 1 section is added for every block defined in PSS@E.
-  * Each separate shunt of exactly 1 section has the same admittance: `BINIT`.
-  * Neither the steps `NI` nor the admittance `BI` are used for building the shunt compensator related to block `I`.
-  * ???
-This conversion is BAD ???

-=== (Fixed?) conversion ===

-xxx Doubts:
-  * We only consider voltage regulation ...
-  * What happens with shunts that regulate reactive power ? do we map them to a non-linear shunt compensator ?
-  * Are we ignoring continuous adjustment flag (we simply define the sections from blocks/steps, the pf engine would decide what to do) ?
-  * No information about continuous adjustment is put in the PowSyBl model

-Each switched shunt record defines a PowSyBl shunt compensator with a non-linear model.
+Each switched shunt record defines a PowSyBl shunt compensator with a non-linear model with the following attributes:

-The PowSyBl shunt compensator is associated with its corresponding voltage level and has the following attributes:

 - **Id** according to the pattern `<n>-SwSH<m>` where `n` represents the PSS®E bus number (field `I` in the _Switched Shunt Data_ record) and `m` is the PSS®E alphanumeric shunt identifier (field `ID` in version 35 of the _Switched Shunt Data_ record, forced to `"1"` when importing version 33 data).
 - **ConnectableBus** PowSyBl bus identifier assigned to the PSS®E bus number (field `I` in the _Switched Shunt Data_ record).